artuom2283/Roomly_app/README.md

 # 🏢 Online Booking Platform for Coworking Spaces

 A web-based platform for booking meeting rooms and workspaces in coworking environments.
-Users can view available rooms, select a time slot, and make reservations through an interactive calendar.
+Users can view available rooms, select a time slot, and make a reservation through convenient slots.

 ## 🚀 Features
 ✅ Interactive booking system with real-time availability checks